 Be a Research Volunteer

-Through our existing NUH Volunteers scheme, we are now offering new opportunities for members of the public, carers and patients to volunteer alongside our research teams across our hospitals.
+Through our existing NUH Volunteers scheme, we will be offering new opportunities for members of the public, carers and patients to volunteer alongside our research teams across our hospitals.
 These opportunities will include:

 - Raising awareness and helping us to promote the research we do